Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 ## Set up Udev rules

 Before proceeding to more advanced examples, let's do optional, but highly recommended step - make the usb port names for arms and cameras constant, to avoid swapping that names after every Raspberry Pi reboot.
 To do it, we need to set up udev rules.
-Hopefully, RoboCrew already contains an utility that makes a complicated process of setting up udevs a matter of few clicks.
+Luckily, RoboCrew already contains an utility that makes a complicated process of setting up udevs a matter of few clicks.

 Run: